kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

   controller-manager.minio.DeploymentUpdate.type: RollingUpdate
   controller-manager.minio.DeploymentUpdate.maxSurge: "0"
   controller-manager.minio.DeploymentUpdate.maxUnavailable: "50%"
+  controller-manager.minio.podAnnotations.persistence="false"
+  upload-service.minio.podAnnotations.persistence="false"
 EOF
 ```

   </details>
 </div>

->**CAUTION:** When you install Kyma locally from sources, you need to manually add the ConfigMap and the Secret to the `installer-config-local.yaml.tpl` template located under the `installation/resources` subfolder before you run the installation script.
+> **CAUTION:** If you want to activate MinIO Gateway mode before you install Kyma, you need to manually add the ConfigMap and the Secret to the `installer-config-local.yaml.tpl` template located under the `installation/resources` subfolder before you run the installation script.
+In this case, add the ConfigMap without these lines they trigger the default buckets migration from MinIO to MinIO Gateway:
+>
+> ```bash
+> controller-manager.minio.podAnnotations.persistence="false"
+> upload-service.minio.podAnnotations.persistence="false"
+> ```

 ### Trigger installation